Kx Systems: A Historical Need for Speed

 Kx Systems software is still used by trading firms, but the scale is much, much greater than what Whitney worked on during those early days at Morgan Stanley.
 Today, traders are must cope with millions of events per second, with decision windows for trading engines measured in the microseconds.
 Trading models are implemented on GPUs and FPGAs to maximize performance.

 While the big data battle continues on Wall Street, other industries have sought out Kx Systems to help them develop highly tailored applications to work with large amounts of incoming data and large historical datasets too.
 Today, Kx Systems is helping clients across a range of industries work on time-series data.
-That includes log capture, network analytic, cyber security, space, and IoT, including connected cars.
+That includes log capture, network analytics, cyber security, space, and IoT, including connected cars.

 The common thread across the implementations in different industries is the nature of the data itself, Seal says.